-Also bear in mind that the perceived width of your rear end has little to do with the actual bone structure.
-Good bike shops, and some brands, offer test ride programmes so you can try before you buy.
+Also, bear in mind that the perceived width of your rear end has little to do with the actual bone structure.
+Good bike shops, and some brands, offer test ride programs so you can try before you buy.

 With each product is a ‘Buy Now’ or 'Best Deal' link.
 If you click on this then we may receive a small amount of money from the retailer when you purchase the item.
 This doesn’t affect the amount you pay.

 Read more: Fizik Adaptive 00 VS EVO saddle review

 Fizik's latest saddle incorporates an innovative new construction process and aims to create a custom, fit-to-body feel.